Scaling Transformation for Nonlocal Interactions: The conservation law for the scale-invariant interaction

 \section{The conservation law for the scale-invariant interaction $A_\mu ^{\prime }(x,y)\bar \psi (y)\gamma ^\mu (1\pm \gamma _5)\psi (y)$}

-The significance of studying the conservation law for these extreme vertices is that according to Eq. (\ref{ApproxiA}), to repeatedly perform the transformation succeedingly until $Nu\rightarrow 1$ ($Nu\rightarrow -1$), the incident particle would approach to a very high energy (a very low energy) and its wave shrinks (inflates) to a very small scale (a very large scale), the extreme scale.
-So at a very high (low) energy scale, it is impossible for the particles to shrink (inflate) more, and its interaction vertex approaches almost the one like $A_\mu ^{\prime }(x,y)\bar \psi (y)\gamma ^\mu (1\pm \gamma _5)\psi (y)$.
-To put it in another way, this interaction vertex may appear to systems of two fundamental particles colliding at a very high (low) energy, and the vertex maybe exist just for a very short moment.
-It also means that the particle's charge approaches to an almost steady value with respect to such transformations.
-That is, such vertex form would not further change its coupling constant under the scaling transformation according to the explanation of the previous sections.
-For not matching any true interactions, $\gamma ^\mu (1\pm \gamma _5)$ just make their sense relatively to be their counter part $\gamma ^\mu $, for they have been evolved from the vertex-form $\gamma ^\mu $.
-In what follows we explain what might be the conservation law of such an interaction system at its extreme state.
-The deviation of above vertex-form from vector vector $ \gamma ^\mu $ suggests that new conservative current may appear~\cite {LurBook}.
+The necessity of studying the conservation law for the extreme vertices is that such vertices might exist for a very short moment in some scattering processes.
+According to Eq. (\ref{Correct}), to repeatedly perform the transformation succeedingly until $\mid Nu\mid $ becomes very large, the incident particle would approach to a very high energy (or a very low energy) and its wave shrinks (inflates) to a very small scale (a very large scale).
+At such very high (low) energy scale, it is hard for the particles to shrink (inflate) more, and its interaction vertex gets to the form $A_\mu (x,y)\bar \psi (y)\gamma ^\mu (1\pm \gamma _5)\psi (y)$.
+This interaction vertex may appear to systems of two hadrons colliding at a very high (low) energy and exist just for a very short instant of time, though not matching any true fundamental interactions. $\gamma ^\mu (1\pm \gamma _5)$ make their sense relative to their original form $\gamma ^\mu $---they have evolved from the vertex-form $\gamma ^\mu $. $\gamma ^\mu (1\pm \gamma _5)$ describes the nonlocal interaction between a point particle and an extended particle, whereas $\gamma ^\mu $ underlies the local interaction between the point particle and a point in extended hadron.
+The deviation of the vertex-form $\gamma ^\mu (1\pm \gamma _5)$ from vector $\gamma ^\mu $ suggests that a new conservative current may appear~\cite{LurBook}.
+In what follows we will study what might be the conservation law for the angular momentum of such a nonlocal system at its extreme state, as well as the impact of such conservation law on scattering processes between extended particles.